Single Parents Raising A Child Alone: How To Win At Single Parenting

 Unless you are a stay-at-home parent, work/school-home life balance is probably one of the greatest parenting struggles of your existence.
 Even two-parent households have a hard time figuring out things like who will pick the kids up from school, who will take off work and attend the kindergarten Christmas play, and who will tackle dinner for the fourth time this week.

 For single parents, the question is not "Who will?" but "How will I?"
-The struggle of balancing home and work life quickly becomes a one-person juggling act.
+The struggle of balancing home, relationship with your kids, and work-life quickly becomes a one-person juggling act.
 Thankfully, it does not have to be this way, at least not every day.
-Instead of adding more balls to your routine, you can:
+For single mothers and fathers out there, instead of adding more balls to your routine, you can:

 - Say No. At first, it may feel wrong to say 'no' when someone asks you for help, to attend an event, or give up some of your free time.
 By explaining to your boss and sister that Thursdays are all "booked up" because you need that extra time to make memories with your kids or rest, you will avoid conflict and misunderstandings.
-You will also be putting your own needs first.
+You will also be putting your own needs as a single father or mother first.

 #2 Making tough decisions alone can be especially difficult

 Adults make around 35,000 decisions per day.
 Some of these choices are made on impulse, while others are based on logical thinking.
 Many of these decisions affect our children, and in single-parent homes, the tough calls are often made alone.
-Even without a partner to bounce ideas off and lean on for support, making sound decisions for your family is possible.
+Unlike married parents, single parents have to decide on their own.
+However, even without a partner to bounce ideas off and lean on for relationship and support, making sound decisions for your family is possible as a single father or mother.
 This can be accomplished by embracing two Cs - confidence and consistency.

 Confidence

 Confidence is essential when it comes to decision-making.
 One of the biggest single-parent stressors is that we tend to overthink things.
 We worry about troubles that may never come to pass, and by constantly questioning ourselves, we never rob ourselves of peace.
 When faced with a tough call, take time to think about your options, write out the pros and cons, or call a friend.
 You can also try the 10-10-10 method.
-Ask yourself, "Will I be happy with this decision ten days from now, ten months from now, and ten years from now?"
+Ask yourself, "Will I be happy with this decision ten days from now, ten months from now, and ten years from now?
+Will this be good for my child’s well-being and the whole family?"
 Then, choose with confidence.
 Sometimes things won't work, but that's okay.

 Consistency